China’s Great Wall of Debt (Shadow Banks, Ghost Cities, Massive Loans, and the End of the Chinese Miracle.)

 Though President Trump is not the originator of American “moneyocracy”, he is its quintessential representative.

-In spite of recent mass murders by demented Americans, Trump insists on giving voice to the NRA’s belief in an American right to buy automatic weapons designed only to kill people.
+In spite of domestic mass murders by demented Americans, Trump and many of his followers insist on giving voice to the NRA’s belief in an American right to buy automatic weapons designed only to kill people.

 It takes money to run a campaign for public office.
 Trump, like most politicians, panders to lobbyist’ and business’ interests that distort the American electoral process.